Mud (2012 film): Development

-Nichols always had McConaughey in mind, after seeing him in Lone Star (1996).
+Nichols always had McConaughey in mind for the title role, after seeing him in Lone Star (1996).
 In May 2011, Chris Pine was first in talks for the lead role.
 McConaughey was cast as Mud the following August and was joined by Reese Witherspoon.
 Witherspoon was at the same agency as Nichols, so he was able to approach her for the role of Juniper.

-For the local boys of a small Delta town, Nichols cast boys who could already pilot boats and ride dirt bikes, instead of ones who would have to be taught on set.
+Nichols specifically wrote the role of Mud for McConaughey, envisioning him as the fugitive character from the outset.
 For the teenage role of Neckbone, over 2,000 boys auditioned, and 15-year-old Jacob Lofland from Yell County, Arkansas, was cast.